 But there’s one industry in particular where female representation is especially scarce — enterprise tech.
 Enterprise tech organizations, defined as a company that sells technology into large enterprises (IBM, Oracle, Slack, Salesforce, etc.), have mostly been founded by men, with a long history of promoting male-dominated culture.

 Based on research from Work-Bench, only 2% of CEOs of enterprise tech companies are women.

-Enter the Navigate Women in Enterprise Tech Summit, the first annual enterprise tech conference dedicated to women in a field dominated by men.
+Enter the Navigate Women in Enterprise Tech Summit, the first annual enterprise tech conference dedicated to women in business and technology.

 The event was organized by the team at Work-Bench and Salesforce Ventures.
 Emissary was happy to serve as a sponsor for the post-event happy hour, and really excited to learn from some of the most impressive women in the tech game.